-Everyone over five years of age in Northern Ireland with symptoms of coronavirus is now eligible for testing.
+Everyone in Northern Ireland with symptoms of coronavirus is now eligible for testing.

 Please note testing of HSC staff, care workers and care home residents with and without symptoms will continue to be prioritised in order to protect the most vulnerable from coronavirus outbreaks in care settings

 You should get tested in the first 3 days of coronavirus symptoms appearing, although testing is considered effective up until day 5.